Xehny/NIKKE-Manager-Extension/README.md

 ## Installation

-1. Download or clone this repository
-2. Open Chrome and go to `chrome://extensions`
-3. Enable **Developer mode** (toggle in the top-right corner)
-4. Click **Load unpacked** and select this folder
-5. The Nikke Manager icon will appear in your toolbar
+Install from the [Chrome Web Store](https://chromewebstore.google.com/detail/nikke-manager/lkmibckbphaagkihbdmncaffedkkcmjp).
+The Nikke Manager icon will appear in your toolbar.

-> Chrome may show a warning about developer mode extensions on startup — click **Cancel** to dismiss it.
-This is normal for extensions loaded this way.

 ## Usage